eyx092/Linux-Scripts/README.md

 ---

+- createnewrootuser.sh

-createnewrootuser: Create a new root user (root users can use sudo, standard users cannot)
+  - Create a new root user (root users can use sudo, standard users cannot)

+- createnewstandarduser.sh

-createnewstandarduser: Create a new standard user
+  - Create a new standard user

+- fullupdate.sh

+  - Update all system packages, and all 3rd-party packages

+- partialupdate.sh

-partialupdate: Update some system packages, and some 3rd-party packages
+  - Update some system packages, and some 3rd-party packages

+- ubuntudisableautoupdate.sh

-ubuntudisableautoupdate: Disable automatic updates on Ubuntu
+  - Disable automatic updates on Ubuntu

+- ubuntuenableautoupdate.sh

-ubuntuenableautoupdate: Enable automatic updates on Ubuntu
+  - Enable automatic updates on Ubuntu